Bell Pepper Profile

 Vitamins

 Vitamin C – bell peppers contain 157% of your daily recommended intake of Vitamin C!
-This vitamin is important for healing small cuts, boosting the immune system and fighting infections
+This vitamin is important for absorbing iron, boosting the immune system and fighting infections

 Vitamin B6 – this vitamin is needed to metabolize protein, fat and carbohydrates and is important for baby’s developing brain